angrybayblade/image_search/README.md

 search = ConvolutionalAutoEncoderWithPerceptLossSearch()
 ```

-* UI is build in node using ReactJS
+* UI is build in node using ReactJS⚛️